 • Driveway fit: two car lengths, still comfortable on most residential drives

-A 20-yard dumpster is a good fit for many projects in the San Francisco metro: whole-house decluttering, mid-size roof tear-offs, and framing scrap.
-Its 22-foot length fits on most residential drives; the 4,000-pound rating handles a heavy load of mixed shingles.
+A 20-yard dumpster is a good fit for several projects in San Francisco: whole-house decluttering, mid-size roof tear-offs, and large flooring jobs.
+The 22-foot container length simplifies residential placement; the 4,000-pound rating handles your shingles and framing scrap.

 A matte-black 30-yard roll-off dumpster positioned at a San Francisco residential addition jobsite, with framing lumber and drywall scraps loaded through the open swinging rear doors.